Members provide services independently of the Ujamaa Works network in a variety of areas.

 Our members accept responsibility for restoring our ecosystems, creating equality of opportunity and economically empowering black and native people.
 And these tasks are inextricably linked.
 No matter what color you are, there is no livable, ecological future without the economic empowerment of indigenous peoples and cultures.
 Indigenous cultures are the only cultures that know how to live with the Earth.
 And there is no equality of opportunity in economic development that does not center wealth creation among descendants of enslaved, black people.

-Among the network, our Common Values, which are subject to evolve, are economic democracy, human rights (racial equality, gender equality, equality of sexual orientations, self-determination, clean air and clean water), internationalism, ecological socialism, rights of nature, respect for animals and secularism.
+Among the network, our Common Aspirations, which are subject to evolve, are human rights (including racial equality, gender equality, equality of sexual orientations, self-determination, clean air and clean water), Pan-African socialism, ecological socialism, anti-capitalism, anti-imperialism, and consciousness elevation.

 So, if you’re a financial services provider who sees greater opportunity in the risk of charting a new path than in the risk of following the dominant path, then contact me at email@example.com and join our email list from the home page.